 Oca is a high-altitude Andean tuber crop native to South America.
 It’s been grown occasionally in the UK for over 150 years but has yet to become a commercial success.
 The delicious tubers are short-day plants, which means they only start to form when summer ends and the nights grow longer.
 Unfortunately, this also leaves them vulnerable to cold and frost and gardeners are discouraged by poor crops.

 The mission of the Guild is to breed a variety of oca that responds much better to European variations in day length and climate.
 Our chosen, proven and simple method is recurrent mass selection: a process by which large numbers of genetically diverse seedlings are planted and the best are selected and replanted the following year.
 This is the same process through which farmers were able to adapt the potato, originally a short-day tuber itself, to the long-day summers of the northern hemisphere.

 The Guild of Oca Breeders is a self-funded project wholly sustained by members and volunteers.
 If you’d like to get involved and offer your support, please do get in touch.
-We’re particularly keen to hear from anyone with technical and marketing skills.

 We’re also actively seeking grant and investment funding.

 And if you have suggestions and ideas, let us know!